FlexMeasures/flexmeasures/documentation/views/portfolio.rst

 ******************

 The portfolio overview shows results and opportunities regarding the user's asset portfolio.
-The view serves to quickly identify upcoming opportunities to valorise on flexibility actions.
+The view serves to get an overview over the portfolio's energy status and can be viewed with either the consumption or the generation side aggregated.

 In particular, the page contains:

 .. contents::